BYU-AUVSI/a6000_ros/README.md

 # Sony a6000 ROS

 This package exposes a Sony a6000 to a ROS network by using [GPhoto2](https://github.com/gphoto/).
 While this driver was primarily built for the a6000, it should easily extend to other cameras.
-The ROS node itself is added as a wrapper class to the core driver, meaning that it should be easy to continue using the base driver code without ROS if needed.
+The ROS node itself is added as a wrapper class to the core driver, meaning that its also possible to continue using the base driver code without ROS if needed.

 ## Dependencies